abbr/nagios-plugin/README_tobe.md

 	// in the same state are concatenated at output o.addMessage(state, stdout.length + ' bytes in ' + diff
 			+ ' seconds response time.');
-	// use get() method to retrieved parsed program arguments if (o.get('match') && stdout.indexOf(o.get('match')) === -1) {
+	// use get() method to retrieved parsed arguments if (o.get('match') && stdout.indexOf(o.get('match')) === -1) {
 		o.addMessage(o.states.CRITICAL, o.get('match') + ' not found');
 	}